 - Submit official transcripts certifying coursework from each college or university attended.
 Applicants must have earned a bachelor's degree from an accredited institution.
 The minimum GPA for unconditional admission is 2.75 at the undergraduate level and 3.00 at the graduate level.

 - Submit official GRE Scores submitted from ETS.
 GRE scores must be current (within the past 5 years).
-A combined GRE score of 900 (under the testing scale prior to August 2011) or a combined score or 286 with a Verbal of 138 and Quantitative of 148 (under the new scale), is expected for unconditional admission to MSPS (Actuarial Science, Biostatistics, Biotechnology, Engineering Management, and Geosciences only – Healthcare Informatics does not require the GRE).
+A combined score of 286 with a Verbal of 138 and Quantitative of 148 (under the new scale), is expected for unconditional admission to MSPS (Actuarial Science, Biostatistics, Biotechnology, Engineering Management, Fermentation Science, and Geosciences only – Healthcare Informatics does not require the GRE).
 Miller Analogies Test (MAT) and other tests are not accepted.

-- Submit 3 letters of recommendation by emailing them to email@example.com; mailing them to MTSU College of Graduate Studies, Box 42, Murfreesboro, TN 37132; or faxing them to 615-904-8020.
-The College of Graduate Studies provides a recommendation form you may send to your evaluators.
+- Submit 3 letters of recommendation The College of Graduate Studies provides a recommendation form you may send to your

 Priority Dates for MSPS Application Submission

-- Fall Semester - May 1 of same year
+- Fall Semester - June 1 of the same year

-- Spring Semester - October 1 of previous year
+- Spring Semester - October 1 of the previous year

 NOTE: A completed file contains ALL materials required for admission.
 Applications may take up to 1 month to process.